Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 My personal approach is to do the accounting myself while consulting a tax advisor on the general laws and how they might apply to my situation.
-When it comes time to report my taxes I also compile a bunch of summaries from my accounting and hand it over to the tax advisor for them to do the reports.
+When it comes time to report my taxes I also compile a bunch of summaries from my accounting and hand it over to the tax advisor for them to double-check and submit the necessary tax statements in a propper manner.

 ## 🫘 Beancount

-Beancount is an open-source, easy-to-use text based accounting software.
+Beancount is an open-source, easy-to-use text based accounting tool.
 Unlike commercial accounting programs it's base feature set is relatively limited.
-I find this to be very attractive as it makes it easy to use without getting distracted by overviews, charts and features I don't need.
+While this may sound like a downside I think this is actually very useful as it makes it easy to use without getting distracted by overviews, charts and features I don't need.

 While beancount is simple at its core you _can_ choose to make it as sophisticated you want by installing and/or writing your own plugins or by simply leveraging the command-line tools that come along with beancount.
 Beancount has a very nice API making it easy to extend with Python.

-Furthermore as part of its core feature set it has some very nice handling of inventor" or as it prefers to call it in its [documentation](https://beancount.github.io/docs/) "commodities".
+Furthermore as part of its core feature set it has some very nice handling of inventory or as it prefers to call it in its [documentation](https://beancount.github.io/docs/) "commodities".
 While not specifically made for crypto it's very well suited for accounting crypto transactions.